2025 Philippine cabinet reshuffle: Fourth phase

 Then, on June 19, as part of the fourth phase of the ongoing reshuffle, President Marcos accepted the courtesy resignations of the Secretary of the Presidential Legislative Liaison Office, the Presidential Adviser for Police and Military Affairs, and the President and Chief Executive Officer of the Philippine National Oil Company Renewables Corporation.
 However, he retained the heads of key agencies, particularly those overseeing government-controlled financial institutions such as the Development Bank of the Philippines, the Land Bank of the Philippines, and the Government Service Insurance System, as well as prominent government-owned and controlled corporations, including the Philippine Health Insurance Corporation and the Philippine Charity Sweepstakes Office.

 On June 28, Executive Secretary Bersamin announced the courtesy resignation of the Chairperson of the Philippine Sports Commission was accepted announced the new appointment of Patrick Gregorio as its head.

 On June 30, President Marcos subsequently replaced the Commissioner of the Bureau of Customs, although no reason was provided at the time.

 Fifth phase

 On July 10, 2025, President Marcos carried out another round of Cabinet reshuffles, replacing Jay Ruiz as Secretary of the Presidential Communications Office with Dave Gomez, a former marketing executive and communications director at PMFTC Inc., the Philippine affiliate of Philip Morris International.
 Ruiz was subsequently appointed to the Board of Directors of the Manila Economic and Cultural Office (MECO), the Philippines’ de facto embassy in Taiwan.
 In the same shake-up, Marcos also appointed Sharon Garin appointed as a full-term Secretary of Energy, who previously served as Officer-in-Charge of the department.

-Sixth phase

-Following public outrage over the flood control projects controversy, President Ferdinand Marcos Jr. conducted a Cabinet reshuffle on September 1, 2025.
-Giovanni Z. Lopez was appointed Acting Secretary of Transportation, while former Transportation Secretary Vince Dizon was transferred to the Department of Public Works and Highways following the resignation of Manuel Bonoan.
-Following the appointment of Justice Secretary Jesus Crispin Remulla as the new Ombudsman on October 10, 2025 after the retirement of Ombudsman Samuel Martires, DOJ Usec.
-Fredderick Vida is hereby appointed as the Officer-in-Charge of the Department of Justice.

-Seventh phase

-Following the death of Chief Presidential Legal Counsel Sec.
-Juan Ponce Enrile on November 13, 2025, the position of the Chief Presidential Legal Counsel is hereby vacated.
-On November 17, 2025 following the resignation of Executive Secretary Lucas Bersamin and DBM Secretary Amenah Pangandaman after their names were tagged in the involvement of flood control projects controversy, President Ferdinand Marcos Jr. appointed Finance Secretary Ralph Recto as the new Executive Secretary and Special Assistant to the President for Investment and Economic Affairs Secretary Frederick Go was appointed as the new Secretary of the Department of Finance.
-The position of the Special Assistant to the President for Investment and Economic Affairs is hereby vacated.
-The Department of Justice Officer-in-Charge Usec.
-Fredderick Vida is hereby appointed as Acting Secretary of Justice.